Wonder Twins: Broadcast and publication history

-The characters were introduced to comics in issue #7 of the Super Friends tie-in series (cover-dated October 1977, but published in July 1977), by E. Nelson Bridwell and Ramona Fradon.
+The characters were introduced to comics in issue #7 of the Super Friends tie-in series (cover-dated October 1977, but published in July), by E. Nelson Bridwell and Ramona Fradon.
 The Super Friends comic book provided considerably more details of the Wonder Twins' background and how they came to join the team than was provided in the television series.
 Because of the different production lag times between animation and comics, the first comic book appearance is chronologically before the first television appearance.

-In the 1990s, they were introduced into the main DC Universe in Extreme Justice #9 (October 1995), by Ivan Velez, Jr. and Al Rio.
+In the 1990s, they were introduced into the main DC Universe in Extreme Justice #9 (October 1995), by Ivan Velez Jr. and Al Rio.
 The series rewrote and updated their origin story.
-Velez, an avowed die-hard fan of the Wonder Twins, intended to begin a revival of the characters, but was taken off the series after the first issue with the Wonder Twins.
+Velez, a fan of the Wonder Twins, intended to begin a revival of the characters, but was taken off the series after the first issue with the Wonder Twins.
 Though the twins remained with the series until its cancellation with #18, they were used only sparingly after Velez's departure.
-Following the cancellation of Extreme Justice, the Wonder Twins showed up only sporadically in the DC Universe, with their last significant appearance being in 2003.

-DC published a six-issue Wonder Twins miniseries in 2019, written by Mark Russell and drawn by Stephen Byrne.
-The series was a critical and commercial success, and was extended into a 12 issue maxi-series.
+Following the cancellation of Extreme Justice, the Wonder Twins showed up only sporadically in the DC Universe.
+After 2003, they made no significant appearance for sixteen years.
+In 2019, the characters received a six-issue Wonder Twins miniseries, written by Mark Russell and drawn by Stephen Byrne.
+The series was a critical and commercial success, and was extended into a 12-issue maxi-series.

-In November 2019, the first 6 issues of "Wonder Twins" were collected as a trade paper back, and released under the title "Wonder Twins - Activate".
-In the following August, the second six issues of the maxi-series are being released in another trade paper back titled "The Fall & Rise of the Wonder Twins".
+In November 2019, the first six issues of Wonder Twins were collected as a trade paperback, and released under the title "Wonder Twins - Activate".
+In August 2020, the second half of the maxi-series was released in another trade paperback titled "The Fall & Rise of the Wonder Twins".